 A new bee package started in April can get off to a great start.
 But a long summer nectar dearth with no beekeeper intervention (feeding) may result in a colony not ready for Winter.

 As time goes by, the serious beekeeper learns when to expect seasonal nectar dearths.
 This is valuable information because you can be prepared to help the bees if needed.

-Honeybee colony dearth periods vary with each location.
+Dearth periods in beekeeping vary with each location.
 The bees won’t always need your assistance.
-But it is wise to monitor the progress of your hive throughout the warm season.
+But, it is wise to monitor the progress of your hive throughout the warm season.